 It is anticipated that personal issues will arise for students in a graduate program in psychology and that it is of utmost importance for a future therapist to have been engaged in the therapeutic process as a client.
 Therefore, students are required to be involved in personal therapy concurrent with their course work.
-Prior to graduation students must complete 30 sessions of individual therapy and/or group therapy.
+Prior to graduation students must complete 30 sessions of individual therapy and/or group therapy, and must begin those sessions within their first semester of the program.

-Therapists must be licensed as a Psychologist, Marriage and Family Therapist, or Clinical Social Worker.

-- Only psychotherapy groups fulfill this requirement.
+- Therapists must be licensed as a Psychologist, Marriage and Family Therapist, Clinical Social Worker, or Professional Clinical Counselor. - Only psychotherapy groups fulfill this requirement.
 Groups created for the purpose of being a psycho-educational, marriage/pre-marital, support group, 12 step programs, or other non-psychotherapy formats will not be accepted.
-If you have questions about the acceptability of a specific group, the program will be happy to assess the group prior to you beginning sessions and, if it meets the requirements, will give approval. - Individual sessions are to be at least 45 minutes in length; group therapy sessions are to be at least 90 minutes in length. - Personal therapy requirement will be considered to be fulfilled when the student submits completed and signed Personal Therapy Record form(s) which indicate the required number of therapy hours have been completed. - Therapy requirement may be fulfilled through multiple therapists. - Therapy sessions must be accrued concurrent with enrollment in the program. - Professors and other professionals involved with the graduate psychology program may not provide therapy for students.
+If you have questions about the acceptability of a specific group, the program will be happy to assess the group prior to you beginning sessions and, if it meets the requirements, will give approval.

+- Individual sessions are to be at least 45 minutes in length; group therapy sessions are to be at least 90 minutes in length. - Personal therapy requirement will be considered to be fulfilled when the student submits completed and signed Personal Therapy Record form(s) which indicate the required number of therapy hours have been completed. - Therapy requirement may be fulfilled through multiple therapists. - Therapy sessions must be accrued concurrent with enrollment in the program. - Professors and other professionals involved with the graduate psychology program may not provide therapy for students.